MicrosoftDocs/azure-docs/articles/virtual-machines/monitor-vm.md

 Fill in the following table with metric and log alerts that would be valuable for your service.
 Change the format as necessary for readability.
 You can instead link to an article that discusses your common alerts in detail.
 Ask your PMs if you don't know.
 This information is the BIGGEST request we get in Azure Monitor, so don't avoid it long term.
 People don't know what to monitor for best results.
 Be prescriptive. -->

-### Virtual Machines alert rules
+### Common alert rules

 To see common log alert rules in the Azure portal, go to the **Queries** pane in Log Analytics.
 For **Resource type**, enter **Virtual machines**, and for **Type**, enter **Alerts**.

-For a list and description of common alert rules for Virtual Machines, see [Common alert rules](/azure/azure-monitor/vm/monitor-virtual-machine-alerts#common-alert-rules).
+For a list and discussion of common alert rules for Virtual Machines, see [Common alert rules](/azure/azure-monitor/vm/monitor-virtual-machine-alerts#common-alert-rules).

 <!-- ### Advisor recommendations.
 Required section. -->
 [!INCLUDE [horz-monitor-advisor-recommendations](~/articles/reusable-content/ce-skilling/azure/includes/azure-monitor/horizontals/horz-monitor-advisor-recommendations.md)]